Skip to main content Skip to local navigation

 Audio Visual Services and Technology

-**Please note if you are looking to get a quote for a new AV system in a non-RAC space, please submit a ticket to askit@yorku.ca.
+**Please note, if you are looking to get a quote for a new AV system in a non-RAC space, please submit a ticket to askit@yorku.ca.

 Featured Services

 York courses in equipped rooms have free use of the technology that is installed.
-Courses in un-equipped rooms are charged may be charged small fees.
+Courses in un-equipped rooms may be charged small fees.
 Special requests, recordings or operators are also charged back to your department.

 View the price list>>